bossersimon/EQ2321/answers.md

 ## Phonemes and Allophones
 1.
 2.
 3. A diphthong is two vowels after each other.
+For example /eɪ/ as in day.
 4. 44
 5. A phone is any distinct unit of speech sound/ a realization of speech sound.
 An allophone is a variation or a different pronunciation of a phoneme.
 It seems like it's hard to determine exactly how many allophones there are because there are so many variations of sounds (of the same phonemes).